fun things to do with kids chinatown little italy new york city - family travel Travel for Kids

 Little Italy

 Mulberry St. is the heart of Little Italy, the Italian section of New York.
-In the 19th century, immigrants from Italy lived in these neighborhoods, and today Little Italy is still chockablock with fun places to eat – any of time of day, you can sit down at a table on the sidewalk for pasta or panini, grab a pizza or gelato (ice cream) and canneloni.
+In the 19th century, immigrants from Italy lived in these neighborhoods, and today Little Italy is still chockablock with fun places to eat.
+Any of time of day, you can sit down at a table for pasta or panini, grab a slice of pizza or gelato (ice cream) and cannoli.

 DeSalvio playground (Mulberry and Spring St.) – Charming little neighborhood playground with climbing structures, benches and shade on a warm day, and in summer, sprinklers and a small water play area.